MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-fxconnect-data.md

 # Set up a connector to archive FX Connect data

 Use a Globanet connector in the Microsoft 365 compliance center to import and archive data from the FX Connect collaboration platform to user mailboxes in your Microsoft 365 organization.
 Globanet provides an [FX Connect](https://globanet.com/fx-connect/) connector that is configured to capture FX Connect items and import those items to Microsoft 365.
-The connector converts the content from FX Connect, such as  trades, messages, and other details from your organization's FX Connect accounts, to an email message format and then imports those items to the user's mailbox in Microsoft 365.
+The connector converts the content from FX Connect, such as  trades, messages, and other details from your organization's FX Connect account, to an email message format and then imports those items to the user's mailbox in Microsoft 365.

 After FX Connect data is stored in user mailboxes, you can apply Microsoft 365 compliance features such as Litigation Hold, eDiscovery, retention policies and retention labels, and communication compliance.
-Using a Reuters Eikon connector to import and archive data in Microsoft 365 can help your organization stay compliant with government and regulatory policies.
+Using a FX Connect connector to import and archive data in Microsoft 365 can help your organization stay compliant with government and regulatory policies.

 ## Overview of archiving FX Connect data